 Through the High School Summer Academy students enroll in one undergraduate course for credit and study alongside undergraduates.
 Students choose from introductory courses in humanities, social sciences, natural sciences and mathematics.
 In addition to the traditional undergraduate classroom experience, students participate in a noncredit research skills course leading to the development of an original research project.
 This program is ideal for students who want to develop their critical thinking and research skills, earn college credit, and explore deeper a specific academic interest or field of study.

-The High School Summer Academy is a five-week program offered from June 13-July 17, 2021.
+The High School Summer Academy is a five-week program offered from June 14-July 16, 2021.
+Orientation for students will open June 7.

 To be eligible for a High School Summer Academy students should: